Aviation Accidents - Overview

-Negligence is the legal term for the failure to do (or not do) something that a reasonable person would have done under the circumstances, in order to protect others from foreseeable risks of harm.
+Negligence is the legal term for the failure to do (or not do) something that a reasonable person would or would not have done under the circumstances, in order to protect others from foreseeable risks of harm.
 Pilots, airline maintenance providers, and major airlines are among those subject to negligence claims when an aviation accident occurs.

 Another legal doctrine known as "product liability" refers to the legal responsibility placed on manufacturers and sellers of defective products.
 If it can be proved that a defective product somehow contributed to an aviation accident, then product liability may allow recovery against the manufacturer or seller of the defective product.

 Liability — Owner or Operator

 Aircraft owners and operators are held to high standards when it comes to the legal "duty of care" owed to others.
 If carelessness or recklessness can be proven, then the owner will be held liable for the damages suffered by injured parties -- including passengers, people on the ground, and even the pilot.
 Even if the owner was not operating the aircraft when the accident occurred, the owner may still be held liable under a legal theory called vicarious liability.
 This theory is similar to the way in which employers may be legally responsible for the actions of their employees in certain situations.
 This theory transfers liability from the party that has directly caused the harm, in the most immediate and apparent of ways, to an entity associated with that party.

 Commercial airlines fall under the legal classification of a "common carrier," because they hold themselves out to the public as willing to carry all passengers who buy a ticket.
 Common air carriers are held to different (usually more stringent) standards than are private carriers.
-The FAA is the principal federal agency responsible for regulating air carriers -- imposing uniform standards and operating procedures, and monitoring a carrier's internal standards.
+The FAA is the principal federal agency responsible for regulating air carriers.
+The FAA imposes uniform standards and operating procedures, while it also monitors a carrier's internal standards.
 An understanding of complex FAA rules and regulations is necessary in order to be successful in bringing an aviation accident claim against a common carrier such as a commercial airline.

 Liability — Manufacturer